 Hives in swarm or transit might include only about, 3,000 bees together with their queen.
-Small hives can grow colonies with 20,000 bees making up the population.
+Small beekeeping hive can grow colonies with 20,000 bees making up the population.
 During the season, small hives can produce about 13 liters of honey that let them almost 35 pounds when full in a beehive scale.
 On the other hand, empty small hives can weigh approximately 5 pounds.

 Medium natural hives might be composed of about 20,000-30,000 bees.
 A big part of the population includes female workers, the queen, and several male drones.
 Medium hives can produce up to 20 liters of honey.
 On the other hand, the bees may weigh around 7.5 pounds.

 Having said this, it is safe to assume that medium full natural hives can weigh around 55 pounds.
 Empty medium hives can weigh 9 pounds on a beehive scale.
 The hive’s weight can also vary based on the temperature, season, and environment where it is located.
 Hives can tend to reach their heaviest during the spring season.
 The hive will start decreasing in weight from late summer up to winter.

 Large natural hives might contain around 60,000 bees.
 The queen bee could lay up to 1,500 eggs daily in a colony.
 After 3 weeks, the eggs will turn into workers and drones will emerge after a 24-day period.

 In the lifetime of a bee, one bee has the ability to produce a single tablespoon of honey.
 It means that 9.5 ounces of honey can be produced by 683 bees.
 If a large hive contains 60,000 bees, it must contain around 40 liters of honey in just one season.
 All in all, a large full hive might weigh up to 110 pounds in a beehive scale while an empty one can weigh only 17 pounds.

 Weight of Full and Empty Hives